 Every abstract is visible to everyone, in order to encourage discussion.

-Half-day workshop - Suggested by Steve Klabnik and Ashley Williams, about 1 month ago.
+Half-day workshop - Suggested by Steve Klabnik and Ashley Williams, 4 months ago.

 WebAssembly is here!
 This new aspect of the web platform will enable

 things on the web.
 In this workshop, we'll teach you about WebAssembly

 in detail, and show you how to get started with WebAssembly through

 Workshop - Suggested by Erlend Oftedal, 4 months ago.

 Workshop - Suggested by Tim Berglund, 4 months ago.

 Apache Kafka is a de facto standard streaming data processing platform, being widely deployed as a messaging system, and having a robust data integration framework (Kafka Connect) and stream processing API (Kafka Streams) to meet the needs that common attend real-time message processing.
 But there’s more!

 Kafka now offers KSQL, a declarative, SQL-like stream processing language that lets you define powerful stream-processing applications easily.
 What once took some moderately sophisticated Java code can now be done at the command line with a familiar and eminently approachable syntax.
 Come to this workshop for a detailed overview of KSQL with live coding on live streaming data.